HHVM vs PHP 7 – The Competition Gets Closer!

 While we have to wait for the stable release of PHP 7 to true winner in the HHVM vs PHP 7 battle, developers and online businesses can rely on the following key findings based on private benchmark results from various developers and companies:

 - HHVM is significantly faster than PHP-Zend packages for all PHP versions prior to PHP 7 or PHPng (PHP Next Generation).

 - PHP 7 has a slight edge against HHVM for WordPress set-ups.
 WordPress users should expect PHP 7 to improve and extend this advantage in the near future.

 - The switch to HHVM is not push-button.
 Large environments such as Etsy and Wikimedia Foundation took over six months to fully switch from the PHP-Zend package to PHP-HHVM package.
 For self-hosted websites, the complex transition requires in-house expertise and may cause disruptions until thoroughly completed.

 - Online businesses should choose between PHP 7 and HHVM sooner than later, lest they continue to incur significantly higher datacenter OpEx and risk losing valuable brand image due to inadequate website performance.

 Performance optimization of PHP-based WordPress websites is an ongoing process yielding small chunks of incremental improvements.
 Injecting performance enhancing capabilities in the form of add-on plugins and minor code changes eventually fail to improve performance bottlenecked due to limited capabilities of the underlying PHP code-base and infrastructure.

 Any further performance improvements – of 100 percent or faster – will be attributed to the server capacity and capabilities to process computing requests at higher rates.
-Both HHVM and PHP 7 make this possible.
+Both HHVM hosting and PHP 7 make this possible.